wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/storage-performance-checklist.md

 ###<a name=subheading39"></a>Scalability Limits
 A single queue can process approximately 2,000 messages (1KB each) per second (each AddMessage, GetMessage, and DeleteMessage count as a message here).
 If this is insufficient for your application, you should use multiple queues and spread the messages across them.

-You can view the current scalability targets on the page [Azure Storage Scalability and Performance Targets](http://msdn.microsoft.com/zh-cn/library/azure/dn249410.aspx) on MSDN.
+View current scalability targets at [Azure Storage Scalability and Performance Targets](/documentation/articles/storage-scalability-targets).

 ###<a name=subheading40"></a>Nagle Off
 See the section on table configuration that discusses the Nagle algorithm — the Nagle algorithm is generally bad for the performance of queue requests, and you should disable it.